WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 1. This should take you back to the Offer overview page, but the progress bar will now be partially filled in.
 1. The offer will go through the publishing process.
 1. Return to the **Marketplace offers | Overview** page by selecting **Marketplace offers** in the breadcrumb navigation in the top left of the screen.
-1. Return to step 4, but enter `twas-cluster-base-image` in the textfield.
+1. Return to step 4, but enter `2023-03-27-twas-cluster-base-image` in the textfield.
 Continue the remaining steps up to and including 14.
 Be sure to use the correct `imageVersionNumber` value for tWAS ND.
 1. After some hours or maybe days, the offers will enter "preview" state.
 In this state, you can manually test the offer.
 The CI/CD has already done sufficient testing, but you can do more if you like.
 1. For each of the two offers you published previously, select the big **Go Live** button.
 1. After some hours, or maybe days, the offer will enter "live" state.